Eppo-exp/eppo-docs/docs/measuring-experiments/traffic.md

 # Traffic and Traffic Imbalances
-Navigate to the Experiments page by clicking on the Experiments icon from the left tab and then from the list, click on the Experiment that you are interested in.
-The details page for each experiment contains a Set Up page where you can configure the % of traffic you want to randomize into the experiment.
+Navigate to the **Experiments** page by clicking on the **Experiments** icon from the left tab and then from the list, click on the experiment that you are interested in.
+The details page for each experiment contains a **Set Up** tab where you can configure the % of traffic you want to randomize into the experiment.

 ![Status](../../static/img/measuring-experiments/traffic-setup.png)